 (c) has changed his address for service with a view to evading the consequences of the litigation;

 (d) has furnished an incorrect address for service; or

 (e) has taken steps in relation to his assets that would make it difficult to enforce an order for costs against him.

 In practice, the comptroller will only require such security following successful application from another party to the proceedings.

 [Guidance on security for costs is given in chapter 2 of the Patent Hearings Manual.]

 When an application asking the comptroller to require security for costs has been successful, security for a fixed sum will generally be required when the proceedings are initiated.
 If it does not accompany the reference, application or notice, a letter is issued requiring provision thereof.
 It suffices for the person’s patent agent in the UK to guarantee the sum in writing.

-[ The matter of security for costs is dealt with by Litigation Section.
+[ The matter of security for costs is dealt with by Tribunal Section.
 The letter should identify the writer and provide a contact telephone number. ]

 If the required security is not given, the reference, application or notice may be treated as abandoned.